From a firewall to literal hacking, cybersecurity is hot stuff! But what is cybersecurity and why does it matter?

 Cybersecurity can be more than a firewall too (a virtual “wall” that blocks suspicious files from being downloaded and doesn’t let you access potentially harmful websites).
-It can be a whole strong of systems that are designed to protect your tech.
 Think of it like your computer’s immune system!

-Much like how our bodies fight off colds, cybersecurity is meant to fight off virus, hackers, and cyberattacks.
+Much like how our bodies fight off colds, cybersecurity is fighting off viruses, hackers, and cyberattacks.
 A computer virus is something that can seriously mess up your tech.
 It can damage or destroy documents like photos, and even share personal passwords!
 When that happens, it turns into a cyberattack.
 It’s the job of a cybersecurity expert to put an end to these attacks!

 Why Does Cybersecurity Matter?

 It matters because the internet is everywhere.
 It protects you and your tech so what you put online stays safe!
-That means your passwords are protected, your personally identifiable information (PII) is kept personal, and any other sensitive things you may have sent or stored online is safe.
+That means your passwords are protected and your personally identifiable information (PII) is kept personal.

 We hear you asking, “But why would I keep that online?”
 You may not and that’s the smart way to do it.
 But if you’ve ever sent your phone number in an email, or input your credit card information online to buy something, then that information is out there.
 Cybersecurity makes sure that no one other than you and the intended person/business sees it.

 We live in the digital age, meaning everything is online.
 That’s not a bad thing!
 It’s super convenient and makes our day-to-day lives so much easier.
 But, it does mean you’re more at risk for a virus or cyber-attack if you’re not careful.
 So, what’s at risk?